xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/add_a_new_offer.md

 **Reward**

-**Number of items to discount**: The number of products that a customer can get at a discounted price by using the current offer.
+**Number of items to discount**: The number of items that your buyer can get at a discounted price by using the current offer.
+The discount can be as big as 100%, if required.

-**Discount**
+**Discount**: The discount amount your buyer will get.

-**Discount type**: The discount can be set as a fixed sum discount (as specified in the store currency) or as a percentage (%).
-If you set the discount to 100%, the customer will get the item(s) for free as in _Sample: Get every second item for free_.
+**Discount type**: The discount type (can be set as a fixed sum discount - specified in the store currency - or as a percentage (%)).
+If the discount is set at 100%, the buyer will get the item(s) for free.